newjersey/navigator.business.nj.gov/content/src/anytime-action-tasks/vacant-building-fire-permit.md

 :::callout{ showHeader="true" headerText="" showIcon="false" calloutType="informational" }

-You may need to get other fire permits depending on your business activity.
-Check with your LEA to see what fire permits you need.
+This page does not list every business activity that requires a fire permit.
+Check with your LEA to see if you need any other fire permits.
 :::

 :::callout{ showHeader="true" headerText="" showIcon="false" calloutType="conditional" }